 Welcome to my home page!

 I am now semi-retired after a 46-year career, no longer teaching but still actively involved in research and international conferences.
 My research group specializes in RF Integrated Circuit Design in a variety of fabrication technologies.
-The RFIC Design Group is part of the University of Calgary VLSI ATIPS (Advanced Technology Information Processing Systems) Laboratory, a provincially funded initiative of iCORE (The informatics Circle of Research Excellence), originally directed by Dr, Graham Jullien, now retired.
-I am currently the principal investigator in charge of the ATIPS initiative.
+The RFIC Design Group was part of the University of Calgary VLSI ATIPS (Advanced Technology Information Processing Systems) Laboratory, a provincially funded initiative of iCORE (The informatics Circle of Research Excellence), originally directed by Dr, Graham Jullien, now retired.
 I am also the co-director of the Advanced Micro/nanosystems Integration Facility (AMIF), located in the Calgary Center for Innovative Technology (CCIT), part of the Schulich School of Engineeing at the University of Calgary.
 I have now retired from the co-directorship as well.

 From 2002 to 2007, I held the TRLabs/iCORE/NSERC Senior Industrial Research Chair in Broadband Wireless RF IC Design.
 TR Labs was the industrial sponsor of the chair program.
 From 2008 to 2014, I was the principal investigator in charge of the ATIPS labs.

-My teaching and research interests are in the fields of analog and digital bipolar and CMOS integrated circuit design, RF wireless circuit and system design, high temperature electronics, semiconductor device physics and instrumentation.
+My teaching interests were, and research interests are in the fields of analog and digital bipolar and CMOS integrated circuit design, RF wireless circuit and system design, high temperature electronics, semiconductor device physics and instrumentation.
 I am leaving the course descriptions and material on the web page, in case it is of interest to readers.

 A NOTE TO POTENTIAL GRADUATE STUDENTS AND POST-DOCTORAL FELLOWS:

 Because of the vastness of the world wide web, we get a great many

 regarding the possibility of graduate studies, post doctoral